Aquarium Ich: Ichthyophthirius Multifilis and Cryptocaryon Irritans

 The health of an aquatic environment can play a major role in susceptibility to the ich parasites.
 High ammonia and nitrites severely stress a fish.
 Also long term nitrates above 40-50 ppm in freshwater or 30 ppm in saltwater can weaken the immune system in fish.

 Calcium is also often forgotten as an essential to fish health (including soft water fish such as Discus).
 Without calcium, fish cannot carry out many osmotic functions and are more susceptible to disease, including ich infestations.

 In fact I have found much quicker response to treatment when adequate calcium is present in freshwater aquariums.

 For more information about Calcium and KH, please see this article:

-High DOC (dissolved organic compounds) can allow for a more serious infestation and hinder treatment by creating a less stable environment as to KH, pH, and poor Redox Balance, so a clean aquarium with little organic aquarium as well as good circulation is essential.
+High DOC (dissolved organic compounds) can allow for a more serious infestation and hinder treatment by creating a less stable environment as to KH, pH, and poor Redox Balance, so a clean aquarium with low DOCs as well as good circulation is essential.